 I kept it saturated and after a few days, I was able to lock two nuts together on the exposed end of the bolt and back it out easily.
 The vinegar did a great job of dissolving the aluminum oxide.
 The same trick probably would have worked even if the bolt had snapped off flush, I just would have had to drill into the bolt far enough to grab it with a bolt extractor instead.
 The next time you discover some galvanic corrosion, unless you’re a gambling man (or woman), reach for the vinegar before things break.

-Before I close this post, I want to recommend a resource to you for outboard motor parts diagrams and replacement parts, Boats.net.
-I can easily find exactly what I need there and get the parts quickly at a fair price.
+Before I close, I want to recommend a resource to you for outboard motor parts diagrams and replacement parts, Boats.net.
+You can easily find exactly what you need there and get the parts quickly at a fair price.
 They’re dealers for Evinrude, Honda, Mercury, Suzuki, Tohatsu, and Yamaha.
 Perfect for any stingy sailor.
 I’m not affiliated with them in any way, I just like their site.

 There you have it – how to get the parts you need and how to put them in.
 I hope this post helped you to understand how your outboard motor’s water pump works and how easy it is to maintain.
 If you’re up for it, don’t spend potentially hundreds of dollars for someone else to do it for you, do it yourself!
 Then just keep an eye on the rate of wear each year and it won’t be a maintenance blind spot.